Y0Coss/docs-fork/pages/manage_and_operate/observability/logs_data_platform/integration_opensearch_api/guide.en-gb.md

 ![Logs Data Platform homepage alias creation](images/alias-create-blurred.png){.thumbnail}

-- Once created, you can edit the description, access the alias via OpenSearch's web UI or delete the alias via the `...`{.action} button.
+- Once created, you can edit the description, access the alias via the OpenSearch web UI or delete the alias via the `...`{.action} button.

 #### Attach an alias to a stream

-- Attach and detach *streams* and/or *indices* to an alias by clicking on the `...`{.action} button and then on the `Attach content to the alias`{.action} button.
+- Attach and detach *streams* and/or *indices* to an alias by clicking the `...`{.action} button and then on the `Attach content to the alias`{.action} button.
 - Then you choose the stream you want to attach to the alias.

 ![Logs Data Platform alias content attachment](images/alias-attach-blurred.png){.thumbnail}

 #### Attach an alias to an index

 If you use the [managed OpenSearch index as a service feature](/pages/manage_and_operate/observability/logs_data_platform/opensearch_index), you can also attach multiple *indices* to an *alias*.
-In that case, attach the alias and configure it as described above.
+In that case, attach the alias and configure it as described below.

-- Attach and detach *streams* and/or *indices* to an alias by clicking on the `...`{.action} button and then on the `Attach content to the alias`{.action} button.
+- Attach and detach *streams* and/or *indices* to an alias by clicking  the `...`{.action} button and then on the `Attach content to the alias`{.action} button.
 - Then you choose the indices tab you want to attach to the alias.
 - Finally you select the indices you want to attach to the alias.

 #### Retrieving credentials